Instanton confinement-deconfinement transitions: The stability of pseudogap phases and topological order: Instanton gas renormalization group

 Note that a microscopic attractive interaction in channel $n>D-2$ can formally induce a first-generation repulsive interaction between opposite-charge instantons in a higher channel $n'>n$.
 Then, the attractive $n$ and repulsive $n'$ channels together generate an attractive second-generation potential in the channel $n''=n+n'-(D-2)>n'$.
 As the new interaction channels are introduced, the net interaction remains attractive at large distances as dictated by the original lowest channel $n$.
 The generation of formally repulsive channels is innocuous for two reasons: (i) the net interaction is renormalized only at short distances, and (ii) all the couplings $K_n\to 0$ are irrelevant in the renormalization group sense in all channels.

 The most interesting aspect of the interaction renormalization is that stronger-than-Coulomb $n<D-2$ potentials generate an open set of interaction channels $n'<n$ which progressively become more rather than less important at large distances.
-This breaks down the current approach when the channels violating (\ref{InfraRed2}), or even confining channels $n<0$, are reached.
+This breaks down the current approach when the channels violating (\ref{InfraRed1}), or even confining channels $n<0$, are reached.
 Attempting to still take the equations (\ref{RG1}) seriously reveals a transformation of the $n<0$ interaction couplings $K_n$ into relevant operators which flow away from zero while $y_0\ll 1$.
-We interpret all these features as an indication that stronger-than-Coulomb interactions produce new physics ultimately controlled by confining potentials.
+This might indicate an evolution of stronger-than-Coulomb interactions into confining potentials at large distances, but needs to be examined using different methods.
+Specifically, the infra-red divergence of an interaction potential correction in any renormalization group step likely reveals an infra-red divergence of the partition function (\ref{IPartFunct}) at some order in $y_0$, not necessarily lowest.